AsWali/eye-segmentation/README.md

 ![image](https://user-images.githubusercontent.com/9881502/122459323-172e3f80-cfb1-11eb-8f03-aa1c1e11b34d.png)[[5]](#5)

-The algorithm uses the predicted mask and runs through all classes and fills in the gaps, and updates the location of the gaps in the predicted mask, which means it gets ignored in the upper classes.
+The algorithm uses the predicted mask and goes through all classes, filling in the holes, and updating the location of the gaps in the predicted mask, which means it gets ignored in the upper classes.
+So, for example, lets say a part of the background gets classified as 'iris', the algorithm will see that there is a gap in the segmentation of the background and overwrite this to background.
-#### Deze zin klopt niet.
-Thus, if the predicted mask labels a piece of the background as iris, the gap will be filled while looking at the background and the predicted mask will be updated as well.
-####
 The part that caused us trouble was the sentence "Fill all black holes", with no clear way described on how to exactly perform this.
 We ended up using cv2 floodfill and eroding the edges of the images to fill in the holes[[5]](#5).
 It works pretty well but probably not as good as what they used.
 Our code to fill in the holes looks like this, the input is the BW of the corresponding class:
 ```python
 def fill_hole(input_mask):